awpala/my-omscs-notes/cs-6200/06-P2L5-thread-performance-considerations.md

 One **aspect** that makes asynchronous calls possible is that the operating system **kernel** is multi-threaded; therefore, while the caller thread continues execution, *another* kernel thread performs all of the necessary work and the required waiting in order to perform the I/O operation (e.g., retrieve the data) and to ensure that the results become available to the appropriate user-level context.

 Furthermore, asynchronous operations can benefit from the actual **I/O devices** themselves.
-  * For example, the caller thread can simply pass a request data structure to the device itself, and in turn the device performs the operation (e.g., dynamic memory allocation).
+  * For example, the caller thread can simply pass a request data structure to the device itself, and in turn the device performs the operation (e.g., direct memory access).
 Subsequently, the thread can come back at a later time to check whether the device has completed the operation.

 ***N.B.*** We will return to asynchronous I/O operations in a later lecture.
 For present purposes, note that when using asynchronous I/O operations, the process will *not* be blocked in the kernel when performing I/O.
   * In the event-driven model, if the event handler initiates an asynchronous I/O operation (e.g., for network or for disk), the operating system can simply use a mechanism such as `select()`, `poll()`, or `epoll()` to catch such events.